SEYLTX

 Numerous studies with a variety of NMDA channel blockers, across a variety of animal species and humans, have shown cough suppression.
 The challenge with these general NMDA channel blockers is that they cause side effects before achieving significant cough suppression.

-Our team members, doing work at Johns Hopkins University, identified a sub-type of the NMDA channel named GluN2B, which when blocked significantly stops cough signal transmission likely without causing side effects.
+Several of our team members, doing work at Johns Hopkins University, identified a sub-type of the NMDA channel named GluN2B, which when blocked with our lead compound significantly stops cough signal transmission in pre-clinical models.
+Targeting this subunit provides the potential to likely achieve clinically relevant cough suppression without causing side effects.

-Based on this work, we are developing a small-molecule negative allosteric modulator (inhibitors) of GluN2B.
-This molecule is named ifenprodil.
+Based on this work, we are developing small-molecule negative allosteric modulators (inhibitors) of GluN2B.
+The lead compound is named ifenprodil.